 2. Seagate Ironwolf Pro Surveillance

 Seagate Ironwolf Pro Surveillance drive is another Hard Drive from Seagate which is really great for Surveillance systems and DVRs.
-It is better in performance but is really expensive than others on this list.
+It is better in performance but is really expensive than the others on this list.
 Seagate Iroenwolf Pro’s Workload rate limit flattens at 300 TB/year however for Seagate SkyHawk the workload rate limit is higher on bigger sizes.
 So Seagate Ironwolf is great if you want up to 12TB of the drive as it has the best in class performance and workload rate limit within 4TB-12TB

 Seagate Ironwolf Pro has sizes ranging from 4TB to 18TB, this hard drive doesn’t come in 1TB and 2TB sizes.
 Seagate Ironwolf Pro has 300 TB/year for all sizes, which is really great if you want a high workload rate limit on drive size up to 12 TB.
 Seagate Irnwolf Pro also has a Vibration protection sensor that can protect your drive from sudden vibrations and jolts.